ppati000/SHSHaker/README.md

 ### Instructions ###

-* Only works on Linux as of now!
+* Works on Linux and Windows as of now!
 Tested on elementary OS 0.3 / Ubuntu 14.04
-* Download executable from [here](https://bitbucket.org/ppati000/shshaker/downloads/SHSHaker-beta-0.1-linux.zip) and unzip (tested on Ubuntu 14.04 64 bit) or compile main.cpp using g++ 4.9 or later with the `-std=c++11` flag
+* Download executable from above (tested on Ubuntu 14.04 64 bit and Windows 8.1 64 bit) and unzip it or compile main.cpp using g++ 4.9 or later with the `-std=c++11` flag
-* Make sure perl is installed on your computer
+* Linux only: Make sure perl is installed on your computer
-* Make sure `plutil.pl` is in the same directory as the executable
+* Linux only: Make sure `plutil.pl` is in the same directory as the executable
 * get your TinyUmbrella SHSH file, place it in the same directory as the executable and rename it to `blobs.shsh`
 * run the executable
-* now you should have all your SHSHs in sperate files.
+* now you should have all your SHSHs in seperate files.
 Be sure to validate them using `validate` provided by Odysseus.

 ### Help ###